superseva/swade-autocalc/README.md

 # swade-autocalc
- Foundry VTT SWADE autocalc parry and toughness
+ Foundry VTT SWADE auto calculate parry and toughness on the character sheet depending on modifier and armor.